-Na'am is a harfu ijabah that serves to respond to the previous verse stanza means indeed, yes (Ya'qub, 2018).
+Na'am is a harfu ijabah that serves to respond to the previous verse stanza means indeed yes (Ya'qub, 2018).
 Saro means walking at night.
-Atthoifu means to be imagined when sleeping.
+At-thoifu means to be imagined when sleeping.
 Ahwa means longing love (Warson, 1984).
 Arroqoni means the same as asharo, which is staying up late, insomnia (Azhari, 2018).
 Al-hubbu means love.
 Ya'taridhu means to hinder, prevent, resist.
 Ladzaati jama' from the word ladzah means enjoyment.
 Al-alam means pain, suffering pain (Warson, 1984).
 The meaning found is, "Indeed, someone I love and miss is always imagined in my mind so that I have trouble sleeping, love hinders pleasure because of pain" (Al-Aydrus, 2019).
 This verse has not explained the reason why love hinders pleasure, when in fact love is pleasure itself.

 Ya laimii means O one who reviles, hurts, insults (Munawwir, 1984).
 Fil hawa means in love.
 Aludzri is the name of a tribe in Yemen (Azhari, 2018).
 Ma'dziroh means forgive, sorry, excuse me.
 Minni means from me.
 Ilaika means to you (Warson, 1984).
-Although it means if, if.
-Ansofta means the same as adalta i.e. you are fair.
+Wa law means if.
+Ansofta means the same as adalta means you are fair.
 Lam talumi means you do not revile, denounce ((Warson, 1984).
-The meaning found is "O one who rails against my love which is like the love of the Udzor tribe, forgive me, if you were fair you would not reproach me" (Al-Aydrus, 2019).
+The meaning found is "O one who rails against my love which is like the love of the Udzor tribe, forgive me, if your fairness would not reproach me" (Al-Aydrus, 2019).
 This verse does not explain the detractors' intentions, who and why it is attributed to the Udzars and what the meaning of fairness is.

-The word adatka has the same meaning as the word balaghotka and the word jawazatka which is to have come to you, transcend, pass, but in this context it can be interpreted that you know (Azhari, 2018).
+The word adatka has the same meaning as the word balaghotka and the word jawazatka means come to you, transcend, pass, but in this context, it can be interpreted that you know (Azhari, 2018).
 Hali means my state, my condition, my business.
 La sirri means no secret and also has the same meaning as mustatirin.
 Al-wusat means liars, slanderers, liars as the word Ladzabun.
-La daai means no pain me.
+La daai means my illness, my pain.
 And munsajimin means disconnected synonym of the word imunqotiun (Warson, 1984) The meaning found is, "you know my situation, my love can no longer be covered for slanderers who want to ruin it.
-While my pain does not end up healing" (Al-Aydrus, 2019).
+While my pain does not end up (covered) " (Al-Aydrus, 2019).
 This stanza is still not explained who the slanderer in question is and what pain the poet suffered until he never recovered.

 Mahadhtani means being so sincere or sincere to me has the same meaning as kholis.
 An-nusha means advice (Warson, 1984).
 Lakin means but.
 Asma'uhu means listening to it.
-Inna means really, really.
+Inna means really.
 Al-muhibba means lover, one who loves.
 Udzal means scolder, liar.
 Somami means deaf (Munawwir, 1984).
-The meaning found is, "so sincerely did you advise me, but I still did not hear it.
+The meaning found is, "so sincerely did you advise me, but I still did not listen it.
 Verily lovers will be deaf to the scolders" (Al-Aydrus, 2019).
-This couplet still does not explain the intention of the deaf lover how.
+This couplet still does not explain the intention of the deaf lover.

 Inni means verily I am (Al-Gholayani, Jamiud Durus Al-Arobiyyah, 1944; Al-Gholayani, Ad-durusu Al-Arobiyah, 2007).
 Ittahamtu means to accuse.
-Nasihas syaibi means advice from gray hair.
+Nasihas syaibi means advice from white hair.
 Fi adzali means to rail against me (Munawwir, 1984).
 Abadu means far away.
 At-tuhumi means accusation, presumption (Azhari, 2018; Munawwir, 1984).
-The meaning obtained is "I also accuse the advice of ubanku who participated in lambasting me, even though ubanku is something far from being accused when he gives advice" (Al-Aydrus, 2019).
-This stanza still does not explain the purpose of the revile gray hair and how gray hair gives advice.
+The meaning obtained is "I also accuse the advice from white hair, even though white hair is something far from being accused when it gives advice" (Al-Aydrus, 2019).
+This stanza still does not explain the purpose of the revile white hair and how white hair gives advice.